 including visas on arrival.

-As visas and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, if you are considering travelling to Iran, you should contact the
+Visas and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the

 Embassy of Iran for up-to-date information.

-If you have any evidence of travel to Israel, including an Israeli exit or entry stamp in your passport, you will be refused entry to Iran.
+If your passport has evidence of travel to Israel, including an Israeli exit or entry stamp, you will be refused entry to Iran.

 Failure to declare foreign currency taken into Iran may result in undeclared foreign exchange being confiscated on departure.